This route is locally known as "The Spout or The Faucet". It has also been called "Paradise Falls"?

 We found slings on a large tree at the top and a two bolt anchor with slings on the rock band to the right as you top out.
 Either can be used but the bolts allow you to toprope easily and make for a more direct rappel.
 There are also slings on trees as mentioned above for pitches 1 and 2.

-Time: 700+ foot elevation gain and 1 to 1 & 1/2 hours depending on conditions.
+Time: 800+ foot elevation gain and 45 minutes to an hour depending on conditions.
 Look out for lots of loose rocks and boulders.

 |Comments on The Spout, aka The Faucet, aka Paradise Falls